-- ▶ We want the students to be in school wherever possible. - We must know if your daughter is not attending by 8.45am as this is a safeguarding duty - either by phone or email Bernadette.young@ursulinehigh.merton.sch.uk 02039083144 - ► The school's attendance target is 96% - We monitor all students, and if your daughter has an attendance below 94% you will be sent a letter - Students with excellent attendance have a much higher chance of succeeding socially and academically - Punctuality is monitored daily, and at the beginning of October, any student who is late will receive a 30 mins detention on that day, the student and the parent will be notified by email by 11am, failure to attend will result in a Friday detention for an hour. - If your daughter needs to leave school early, or is coming in late after an appointment, please email Bernadette.young@ursulinehigh.merton.sch.uk and ask her to bring the proof of the appointment.
+- Good attendance and punctuality are linked to progress both socially and academically. - We must know if your daughter is not attending by 8.45am as this is a safeguarding duty either by phone or email Bernadette.young@ursulinehigh.merton.sch.uk 02039083144 - ► The school's attendance target is 96%. - We monitor all students, and if your daughter has an attendance below 94% you will be sent a letter via email. - Same day detentions (30mins) for unauthorised late marks (late is now from 08:30) emails sent to student and parents by 11am to confirm.
+Non-attendance at detention will result in 1hr Friday detention. - If your daughter needs to leave school early, or is coming in late after an appointment, please email Bernadette.young@ursulinehigh.merton.sch.uk and ensure you provide evidence of the appointment.